Seahawks overcome bumpy start with big second half to beat Vikings in preseason opener

 The Seahawks promised that backup quarterback Drew Lock will get a lot of action in the preseason after not playing at all in the regular season in 2022.

-And indeed he got the start Thursday and played the first three quarters, which could be the plan for the Seahawks for the next two preseason games, as well.
+And indeed he got the start Thursday and played the first three quarters, which Carroll said later will likely be the plan for the Seahawks for the next two preseason games, as well.

 As could be expected, he shook off the rust and got off to a sluggish start — though to be fair, so did the entire offense.
 The Seahawks got just two first downs on their first three drives and punted after each.